-oxdot There are three additional levels in the appeals process after Level 2 (for a total of five level S OT appeal).
-If you want to go to a Level 3 appeal the details on how to do this are in the writte n notice you get after your Level 2 appeal. $\sqsupset$ The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Se ction
+oxdot There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If you want to go to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal.

-□ The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section9 in this chapter explains the Level 3, 4, and 5 appeals processes.
+☐ The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 9 in this chapter explains the Level 3, 4, and 5 appeals processes.